govwales/component-library/README.md

 &nbsp;

-**BETA:** This library is in development and is subject to change.
+**BETA** This library is in development and is subject to change.

 &nbsp;

 ## About

 This library contains GOV.WALES design system components built using Typescript React and SASS.
-All components and states are documented in Storybook.
+Components and states are documented in Storybook.

 &nbsp;

 ## Contact the team

-This repository is maintained by a team at Welsh Government Corporate Digital Team.
+This repository is maintained by the Welsh Government Corporate Digital Team.
 If you want to know more about GOV.WALES Design System, please email the [Corporate Digital Team](mailto:digital@gov.wales).

 &nbsp;